domschrei/runwatch/README.md

 # runwatch

-This utility helps to execute a command on a Linux system under (RSS) memory, time, and CPU constraints, for example for performance evaluations or for basic scheduling of tasks on a parallel machine.
+This utility helps to execute commands on a Linux system under (RSS) memory, time, and CPU constraints, for example for performance evaluations or for basic scheduling of tasks on a parallel machine.

 It is similar to [pshved/timeout](https://github.com/pshved/timeout) in that you can set run time and memory limits for a given command.
 However, runwatch has the ability to pin the execution of each command to a user-provided number of cores and can also measure memory of child processes.